Liam Broady: 2020: COVID season, French Open debut, Challenger final

-2021: First Challenger title and two more finals, Top 150 & Olympics debut
+2021: First Challenger title, top 150, Olympic debut

 Following a lengthy break due to the Coronavirus pandemic, Broady started the new season well reaching consecutive ATP Challenger finals and qualifying for the first round of the Miami Masters main draw.
 Consequently, Broady entered the top 150 for the first time in his career reaching a career-high singles ranking of No. 137 on 19 April 2021.

 He played in a doubles partnership with Andy Murray in the 2021 Italian Open (tennis) in Rome in May.
 They beat Australians Max Purcell and Luke Saville in the first round, but were beaten by Kevin Krawietz and Horia Tecău in the second round.

 He received a wildcard to enter the 2021 Wimbledon Championships, and reached the second round for a second time in his career, defeating Marco Cecchinato in straight sets.

 Ranked 143rd in the world, Broady upset seventh seeded Wimbledon semi-finalist and World No. 12 Hubert Hurkacz at the Olympics, his biggest win in his career, in order to reach the third round.